-'So that is what you call using magic for the good of people.'
-Arthur mumbled between his teeth and grinned.
+"So that's what you call using magic for the good of people," Arthur mumbled between his teeth and grinned.
 And, like on cue, Merlin's words about magic popped right into his head again.

 There is no evil in sorcery.
 Only in the hearts of men.
 Magic is as good or bad as the person who practices it.

-He had been sure he had heard the words before and they had been on his mind ever since. …when, out of a sudden, it struck him.
+He'd been sure he had heard the words before and they'd been on his mind ever since.
+Out of a sudden, it struck him.
 The old witch who had brought Gwen back from Morgana's clutches.
 Those blue eyes.
 The woman had seemed so familiar.
 How could he have missed it at the time?

 Merlin head shot round, surprised at the sudden outburst, and Arthur bit his lips when he saw his friend's ears turning red.

-'It was Gaius's idea.'
-Merlin explained rather defensively and somewhat embarrassed, but there was a smile twitching on his lips.
-'You knew the face of my old self and I could not risk being found out.'
+"It was Gaius's idea," Merlin said rather defensively and somewhat embarrassed, but there was a smile twitching on his lips.
+"You knew the face of my old self and I couldn't risk being found out.'

-And while Arthur noted at the back of his mind that Merlin had obviously not only looked after him but also saved Gwen, he could not deny himself the tease.
+And while Arthur noted at the back of his mind that Merlin had obviously not only looked after him but also saved Gwen, he couldn't deny himself the tease.

-'Just as much as you liked posing as a simpleton.'
-Merlin retorted, reminding Arthur of his ridiculous outfit and behaviour when he had to go undercover after Camelot had fallen to Morgana three years earlier.
+"Just as much as you revelled in posing as a simpleton," Merlin retorted, reminding Arthur of his ridiculous outfit and behaviour when he had to go undercover after Camelot had fallen to Morgana three years earlier.

-'Guess that did not need a lot of posing though.'
-Merlin finished, smiling mischievously.
+"Suppose that did not need a lot of posing though," Merlin added, smiling mischievously.

 Arthur laughed out loud and slapped Merlin's shoulder happily.
-They both shared a look, very much aware how much they had missed this channel of communication.
+They both shared a look, very much aware how much they'd missed this channel of communication.

-'Any other memories you have kept from me?'
+"Any other memories you've kept from me?"
 Arthur taunted and there was something in his voice that made Merlin look up.

-The warlock blushed again, fully aware that this was something that would need properly explained.
+The warlock blushed again, fully aware this was something that would need properly explained.

-But he did not volunteer anything else at this moment and Arthur was happy to leave it that – for now.
-There would be plenty of time to discover even the last of Merlin's secrets and he had every intention of doing so.
+But he didn't volunteer anything else at this moment, and Arthur was happy to leave it at that – for now.
+There would be plenty of time to discover even the last of Merlin's secrets, and he had every intention of doing so.

-'Come on.
-Let's go!'
-Merlin edged him on as he was keen to return to Camelot and see Gaius and Gwen again.
+"Come on.
+Let's go!"
+Merlin edged him on, keen to return to Camelot and see Gaius and Gwen again.

-'I am the king.' said Arthur in mock gruff.
-'I give the orders.
-Nobody tells me what to do.'
+"I'm the king," Arthur said in mock gruff.
+"I give the orders here.
+Nobody tells me what to do."

-Arthur, suddenly all serious, took the reins of Merlin's horse to steady it and faced his friend earnestly.
+Arthur, suddenly all serious, took the reins of Merlin's horse to steady it and face his friend earnestly.

 Two men were riding side by side towards the turrets of the bustling citadel of Camelot.